pyca/pynacl/docs/password_hashing.rst

         ...
     nacl.exceptions.CryptoError: Decryption failed.
 Ciphertext failed ...

-Contrary to the hashed password storage case, where a serialization format is well defined, in the raw key derivation case, the library user must take care to store (and retrieve) both a reference to the kdf used to derive the secret key, and all the derivation parameters, which are needed to later generate the same secret key from the password.
+Contrary to the hashed password storage case where a serialization format is well-defined, in the raw key derivation case the library user must take care to store (and retrieve) both a reference to the kdf used to derive the secret key and all the derivation parameters.
+These parameters are needed to later generate the same secret key from the password.

 Module level constants for operation and memory cost tweaking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^